ChristianBeer/ProFTPd-Admin/README.md

 ## Thanks / Links

-Lex Brugman for initiating this project
+Lex Brugman for initiating this project<br/>
-Justin Vincent for the ezSQL library
+Justin Vincent for the ezSQL library<br/>
 Ricardo Padilha for implementing sqlite3, pbkdf2 and bootstrap support